Emma Ceballos

 Emma Ceballos Rapi (born 22 June 2010) is an Argentinian rhythmic gymnast.
 She represents Argentina in international competitions.

 Biography

-Ceballos took up the sport at age 4 at the Gimnasio Poeta Lugones under JulietaGroba.
+Ceballos took up the sport at age 4 at the Gimnasio Poeta Lugones under Julieta Groba.
 She made her international debut at the 2023 South American Championships in Asunción, there she won bronze in teams (along Paz Terreno and Federica Barria) and in the All-Around in the age group category.

 Junior

 In June 2024 she competed in the Pan American Championships in Guatemala City, being 7th in teams (with Livia Bustos, Clara Squillari and Olivia Paez) and 16th overall.
 In December she took part in the Junior South American Championships, winning bronze in teams and with clubs.

 In 2025 she participated in the Pan American Championships being 5th in teams and 17th in the All-Around.
 In June she was selected to represent Argentina at the Junior World Championships in Sofia, the first time the country took part in that event, along Catalina Neri.
 Competing with clubs and ribbon she took 56th and 54th place respectively.
 In August she participated in the Junior Pan American Games, being 11th overall.
 In late October and early November she competed in the South American Championships in Posadas, winning bronze in teams (alongside Martina Tolosa, Catalina Neri and Clara Squillari) and with ribbon as well as silver with hoop.